More about: 12 Best Things To Do in Krakow

 Located about an hour and a half's drive from the centre of Kraków, the Auschwitz concentration camps are one of the most visited sites in Europe.
 What was once the capital of horror is now a museum dedicated to the memory of the victims of the Nazi regime.

-You can visit the Auschwitz camps individually (here's how to get to Auschwitz from Krakow) or by booking a guided tour of Auschwitz.
-My recommendation is clearly the latter option; check the prices of Auschwitz tickets and guided tours and you'll see that it pays off.
+The Auschwitz camps can be visited individually and on your own (see here for more information on how to get to Auschwitz from Krakow) or by booking an Auschwitz tour My recommendation is clearly the latter option.
+Here you will find information about excursions to Auschwitz and prices of tickets and guided tours to Auschwitz and you will see that it pays off.

-Just be aware of Auschwitz opening hours when booking your tour.
-I would suggest booking early in the morning, as tours of the Auschwitz concentration camps usually last about two hours and you'll have more time to see other things later.
+However, bear in mind the Auschwitz timetable when booking your visit.
+I would suggest you book it first thing in the morning, as the duration of the visits and tours of the Auschwitz concentration camps is usually around two hours and you will have more time to see other things afterwards.
+Here are some suggestions:

 Interesting facts about organised tours

-Many packages include, in addition to admission to the Auschwitz complex, transfer from Krakow and are available in several languages.
-What you will see in the Auschwitz concentration camps are the remains of a historical period that it is essential to make known and not forget.
+Many packages include, in addition to the entrance to the Auschwitz complex, transfer from Krakow and are available in several languages.
+What you will see in the Auschwitz concentration camps are the remains of a historical period that it is essential to make known and not to forget.

-This tour is not recommended for children under the age of nine and, on a personal level, I would not recommend it to very sensitive travellers because, although enriching, it can be quite hard, even though the guides do not go into lurid details at any time.
+This tour is not recommended for children under nine years old and, personally, I would not recommend it to very sensitive travellers because, although enriching, it can be quite hard even though the guides do not go into lurid details at any time.
+Here are a few tips if you're visiting the Auschwitz concentration camps from Krakow.

 After Auschwitz, a trip to the Wieliczka salt mines is the most popular visit around Kraków among travellers passing through the Polish city.
 It's also a World Heritage Site, so if you're wondering whether it's worth visiting the salt mines from Kraków, the answer is yes.

 The most important thing to know is that you should book your tickets well in advance.
-Even if you choose to visit the Wieliczka Salt Mines on your own, the mines are always visited with a guided tour available in several languages and are usually in high demand.
+Even if you choose to visit the Wieliczka Salt Mines on your own, they are always visited with a guided tour available in several languages and are often in high demand.
+There are several options:

 Interesting facts about visiting the Wieliczka Salt Mines

-Some of the features you will find at the Wieliczka Salt Mines include a salt-carved chapel, a lake, chambers connected by a network of underground tunnels and salt sculptures of famous people (the latter is where you can take some of the best photos of the Wieliczka Salt Mines).
+If you're wondering what to see at the Wieliczka Salt Mines, you can expect to see a salt-carved chapel, a lake, chambers connected by a network of underground tunnels and salt sculptures of famous people (where you can take some of the best photos of the Wieliczka Salt Mines).

-The salt mines are located about half an hour's drive from Krakow and the visit to the salt mines takes about two and a half hours.
+The salt mines are located about half an hour's drive from Kraków and the visit to the salt mines takes about two and a half hours.
+Here are some recommendations for your visit:

 4. Visit Oskar Schindler's factory